KevinMackenzie/OpenCircuitsStatus/designs/OT.md

 type LogEntry struct {
 	clock uint32
-	clientId uint32
-	schemaVersion uint32
+	clientId uint32 // Assigned by the server schemaVersion uint32
 	action Action
 }
 ```

-Actions here are singular, but GroupActions should be atomic and count as one Action just like in the history stack.
+Actions here are singular, but GroupActions should be atomic and count as one Action in the log.

+### The Model
+The model will remain largely the same, but each distinguishable object gets GUID to identify it uniquely within the circuit in Log Entries.

+Actions will become complete permissive.
+When deserializing an Action from an incoming log entry or applying an action with objects, if any of the GUIDs or any of the object's GUIDs are no longer in the circuit, the action fails.  **TODO**: Should the entire action fail atomically (GroupActions) or should each part be attempted?

 One thing to consider is whether ports get GUID's, or if ports are just indexes on Components' GUID's.
 The former works well because it won't ever connect a wire to a port that was deleted, or changed.
 For IC's, if additional ports are added the wires will never connect to the wrong ports.